American Literature Association

 Scholar’s Choice: The American Literature Association has again arranged with The Scholar’s Choice to manage the combined book exhibit for our meeting taking place May 21-24, 2015 in Boston.
 It may be possible for your recently-published books to be included in their display.
 Please refer to the following guidelines: “Any members interested in having their book displayed at the upcoming meeting should contact their publisher between October 30th, 2014 and March 1st, 2015.
 The Scholar’s Choice displays on behalf of the publishers and all requests must come from them, not the individual authors.
 If they don’t already have it, the press may request the appropriate paperwork by emailing Mary Lynn Howe at firstname.lastname@example.org.”

 The conference fee covers the costs of the conference including the opening and closing receptions.
 It does not include any meals.
 All of those who are on the program are required to pre-register.
 For those who register before April 15, 2015, the pre-registration rate is $90 ($60 for Graduate Students, Independent Scholars, and Retired Faculty).
 After April 15, the conference fee becomes $100 ($75 for Graduate Students, Independent Scholars, and Retired Faculty).
-Registration Information for the conference will be available on the website in January.
+Registration Information for the conference will be available on the website by February 15, 2015.
 Individuals may register on line or mail in a check but please do NOT mail any checks until the registration form is posted.
 The website will list the program as soon as it is available –a draft will probably appear during the second week of March.
 Copies of the printed program will be mailed in early May to those who pre-register.

 ALA Membership: Membership in the ALA is not required in order to propose or present a paper.
 In fact, technically the members of the American Literature Association are the various author societies.
 Individuals may keep informed about the activities of the ALA by checking our website (www.americanliteratureassociation.org), which is the primary source for information about ALA activities.
 The easiest way to find out about the conference and all ALA activities is by consulting our website: www.americanliteratureassociation.org